padrig64/MultitouchFramework/README.md

-Simple and flexible Java framework facilitating the handling of multi-touch input and the gesture recognition.
+Simple and flexible Java framework facilitating the handling of multitouch input and the gesture recognition.

-This project is not yet ready for use.
-More info will come soon...
+Please refer to the [WIKI](https://github.com/padrig64/TouchFramework/wiki) for more information.